sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

    docker run -p 8080:80 -p 2222:22 -it f5devcentral/f5-super-netops-container:base

 2. Wait until the f5-super-netops continer has finished launching.
+From inside the container:

+- Change to your home directory.
-From inside the container, clone the git repository for this lab, change to the working directory, and run the f5-super-netops-install.sh script.
+- Clone the git repository for this lab.
+- Change to the working directory.
+- Run the f5-super-netops-install.sh script.

+Cut and paste the commands below to accomplish the steps above.

 .. code-block:: bash

    cd ~